ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

 **Objective:** The next level is fairly similar, with a slight twist.
 Time to find your first AWS key!
 I bet you'll find something that will let you list what other buckets are.

 **Steps:**
-Again, the objective suggests that it is related to S3 and this time, we have to find AWS secrect and access keys in it.
+Again, the objective suggests that it is related to S3 and this time, we have to find AWS secret and access keys in it.
 1. Being with browsing this bucket via the AWS CLI.
     ```
     $ aws s3 ls s3://level3-9afd3927f195e10225021a578e6f78df.flaws.cloud